apptainer/apptainer-userdocs/gpu.rst

-If the host installation of the NVIDIA / CUDA driver and libraries is working and up-to-date there are rarely issues running CUDA programs inside of {Singularity} containers.
+If the host installation of the NVIDIA / CUDA driver and libraries is working and up-to-date there are rarely issues running CUDA programs inside of {Project} containers.
 The most common issue seen is:

 CUDA_ERROR_UNKNOWN when everything seems to be correctly configured
 -------------------------------------------------------------------